2017–18 Motherwell F.C. season: Season Review

 On 14 December, Motherwell announced that they had agreed to the transfer of Louis Moult to Preston North End for an undisclosed fee on 1 January 2018.

 On 16 December, Motherwell announced the signing of Gennadios Xenodochof on a short-term contract until the middle January 2018.

 On 3 January, Motherwell signed Curtis Main to an eighteen-month contract from Portsmouth.

 On 5 January, Motherwell announced that Steven Hammell would retire at the end of January to take up the role of the club's Academy Director.

 On 9 January, Motherwell signed Nadir Çiftçi on loan from Celtic until the end of the season.
 A week later, 16 January, Motherwell signed Tom Aldred on loan until the end of the season from Bury.

 Following the completion of his loan deal, Jack McMillan signed for Livingston permanently on 19 January 2018.
 On 23 January, Peter Hartley made his loan move permanent, signing until the summer of 2020.
 On 26 January, Alex Fisher left the club to sign for Yeovil Town.

 On 31 January, transfer deadline day, Motherwell signed Stephen Hendrie on loan from Southend United until the end of the season, whilst Adam Livingstone joined East Fife on loan for the remainder of the season.

 On 13 April, Motherwell announced that defenders Cédric Kipré, Charles Dunne and Richard Tait all had extended their contracts until the summer of 2020, whilst Ryan Bowman had extended his contract until the summer of 2019.

 On 16 May, Motherwell announced that midfielders Liam Grimshaw and Andy Rose had signed new one-year contracts with the club.

 On 21 May, Motherwell announced that Russell Griffiths, Ellis Plummer, Deimantas Petravičius, Luke Watt and Dylan King would be leaving the club at the end of their contracts, whilst Tom Aldred, Stephen Hendrie and Nadir Çiftçi would be returning to their parent clubs after their loan deals had expired.
-Shea Gordon, Adam Livingstone, Barry Maguire, James Scott, PJ Morrison, Jason Krones, Jordan Armstrong, Shaun Bowers and Alfredo Agyeman were all offered new contracts.
+Shea Gordon, Adam Livingstone, Barry Maguire, James Scott, P. J. Morrison, Jason Krones, Jordan Armstrong, Shaun Bowers and Alfredo Agyeman were all offered new contracts.